JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception: Methodology

 \subsection{Transmission Scheduler}

 Even after transforming the optimization into maximizing the learned utility proxy, the challenges of non-differentiability in scheduling (\texttt{C2}) and the NP-hard combinatorial knapsack problem (\texttt{C3}) still exist.
-To solve these, we design a scheduling algorithm that is (i) differentiable at training and (ii) deterministic at inference with provably optimal guarantee given fixed transmission cost per feature.
+To solve these, we design a scheduling algorithm that is $(i)$ differentiable at training and $(ii)$ deterministic at inference, with a theoretically grounded optimality guarantee under the learned utility proxy for uniform-cost features.

 After exchanging meta utility maps $\{\mathbf{U}_i\}_{i=1}^N$, the scheduler produces a feature selection mask $\mathbf{M}_i$ for each agent based on a straightforward and interpretable policy: \begin{enumerate} \item For each spatial cell $l$, select at most one agent with the highest non-zero utility $\max_{j}u_j^l$ to transmit. \item From this set of candidates, greedily admit cells with the highest utility-to-cost ratio until the budget $B$ is met. \end{enumerate} This policy can be deterministically computed by all agents, making it practically compatible with both centralized (V2I) and decentralized (V2V) operation (Sec.~\ref{sec:discussion}).
+We next show that this policy is optimal for the learned utility proxy--\ie it maximizes $U$ among all feasible schedules, as formalized in Theorem~\ref{thm:singleton} and~\ref{thm:greedy-equal-cost}.

+\begin{theorem}[Singleton optimality] For each cell $l$, under the utility proxy in Eq.~\eqref{eq:percell}, any maximizer of $U^l$ selects at most one agent: $|\{i: m_i^l=1\}|\le 1$. \end{theorem}